 - Developing your channels

 First things first.
 Are your channels up-to-scratch?
 Are you posting new and enticing content that the millennial generation will want to follow?
 Remember, they can follow whoever they like and silence brands that disinterest them.
-So it’s really essential to be on top form if you want to carve a great social media reputation.
+So it’s essential to be on top form if you want to carve a great social media reputation.
+Several brands even have their podcast channels and you could also consider them for your business.
+Streaming podcasts isn’t a big deal when you can avail of podcasting solutions from https://www.agora.io/en/solutions/live-audio-streaming/ or similar software providers.
 Below are a few finance brands that are nailing social interaction.

 Halifax and their Wizard of Oz Homebuying Ad

-Halifax recently promoted their home buying and mortgage services by creating a Wizard of Oz-themed video that’s sure to put a smile on your face.
+Halifax recently promoted their home buying and mortgage services by creating a Wizard of Oz-themed video that’s sure to put a smile on your face, this was probably aided by a professional mortgage marketing team to help them to achieve the best campaign.
 With the Disney movie Return to Oz released in 1985 and a host of adaptions made since, millennials have grown up with Dorothy and Co making this a highly relatable ad for millennials looking to get on the property ladder.
 The content was shared across multiple social sites including Facebook, Twitter and YouTube.

 Top marketing tip 1: Video content will account for 80% of all internet traffic by 2020 making it a vital marketing tool and one your brand should take seriously.